Don't Stop Movin' (S Club 7 song)

-"Don't Stop Movin'" is a song by British pop group S Club 7, released as a single on 23 April 2001.
+"Don't Stop Movin" is a song by British pop group S Club 7, released on 23 April 2001 as the lead single from their third studio album, Sunshine (2001).
 The song was written by the group, along with their regular songwriter Simon Ellis, together with Sheppard Solomon.
 Solomon had worked on hits in the 1990s by Eternal and Michelle Gayle.
-The song features lead vocals by Bradley McIntosh and has a disco style with violins and other stringed instruments.
-It was the lead single from S Club 7's third studio album, Sunshine (2001).
+The disco-oriented song features lead vocals by Bradley McIntosh and Jo O'Meara.

 The song reached number one in the UK Singles Chart twice in the course of one month, with Geri Halliwell's "It's Raining Men" spending two weeks at the top position in between.
 The song's popularity rendered it the year's seventh biggest-selling single.
 It was also awarded the BRIT Award for Best British Single in 2002 and ITV's Record of the Year accolade.
 The song made it to number 3 in Q's "Guilty Pleasures" list in August 2006.
-It has sold 801,000 copies in the United Kingdom, as stated by the Official Charts Company.
+It has sold 1,137,000 copies in the United Kingdom, as stated by the Official Charts Company.

-Following the success of "Never Had a Dream Come True", S Club released "Don't Stop Movin'" as the lead single from their American-only album Don't Stop Movin'.